Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to capping renewable energy credits to 10% of a building’s electricity emissions in excess of its limit
+A Local Law to amend the New York city charter and the administrative code of the city of New York, in relation to requiring the civilian complaint review board to conduct an investigation of any injury or death caused by police action

 Attachments